TommasoBelluzzo/MacroUO/README.md

 #### Buttons

 On the bottom of the window there are three buttons.
-The `Start` button tells MacroUO to activate the process that executes the specified macro on the target client, while the `Stop` button interrupts it.
+The `Start` button activates the process that executes the specified macro on the target client, while the `Stop` button interrupts it.
 The `Collapse` button reduces the MacroUO window size, while the `Expand` button restores it.

 #### Options